vcync/modV/README.md

 # modV

 modV is a modular audio visualisation framework written in JavaScript.
-Some goals of this project:

-  - To find the fastest way to render
-  - More goals
-  - even more goals (ambitious, huh?)

-Okay, modV is still in alpha(ish) and so these docs aren't complete as of yet - as you may be able to tell :s
+Sooo, modV is still in beta and so these docs aren't complete as of yet - but I'm working on it, promise! (there's a lot of stuff)

+Current development goals:

+  - Control panel styling (hahaha, good luck waiting for that)
+  - Re-assignable variables to configurable timers in controls, and the ability to break out of presets if the user wants
+  - Colour pallete assignment and reassignment selection in controls for drawn shapes
+  - Realtime module code updating (easy enough(ish), kinda started this in a modV module builder already)
+  - Community site type thing for module demo-ing/sharing (only if interest in this takes off)

+This is so far a one man project.
+If you want to contribute, let me know!
+I'd love somebody to write a module or two to package with modV.

 ##How to run:
 ###Requirements

-Browser: Google Chrome desktop
+Browser: Google Chrome *desktop*

-OS: any that support desktop Chrome.
+OS: any that support *desktop* Chrome.

 Device specs: UNKNOWN. modV was developed on a Late 2011 MBP with 16GB of RAM installed - so let me know how you get on with your specs.